russelldb/russelldb.github.io/make_test.md

 # Making `make test` pass

-I've spent some time lately on getting Riak's`make test` command to run reliably.
-The process has thrown up a few questions, but the result is that one can now run `make test` on a top-level Riak clone and all the dependency tests pass (hopefully.)
+I've spent some time getting Riak's `make test` command to run reliably.
+The TL;DR is that one can now run `make test` on a top-level Riak clone and all the tests pass.

 ## Why?